Accelerated. Canada’s Semiconductor Symposium 2025.

 DIGITAL

 Jen is Director, Intellectual Property and Partnerships, at DIGITAL, where through their collaborative innovation model bring together consortia of innovators, researchers, community and government partners to build made-in-Canada world-class digital solutions solving challenges in areas critical to Canada’s health and prosperity: mining and energy, natural resources, agriculture, health and life sciences, housing and skilling.
-She is engaged in national and international ecosystem collaboration initiatives and supporting Canadian SMEs in strengthening their IP literacy through a pan-Canadian IP and data strategy thought leadership series and in leveraging their intellectual property to drive innovation and growth.
+She is engaged in ecosystem collaboration activities nationally and internationally, supporting Canadian SMEs in leveraging their intellectual property to drive innovation and growth, strengthening IP literacy through a pan-Canadian IP and data strategy thought leadership series and has oversight of a $9M quantum commercialization project co-investment portfolio.
 Her experience in program design, international partnership development and public-private stakeholder engagement stems from roles in the public and not-for-profit sectors working with innovation actors across North America, Europe and Asia.
-A community mentor, board member and volunteer, she holds a BA in International Relations from UBC and an MA in Society, Science and Technology from Lund University, Sweden.
+A community mentor, board member and volunteer, she also holds an MA in Society, Science and Technology from Lund University, Sweden.

 Chamirai Charles Nyabeze